Bill Feldhaus

 William Bernard Feldhaus (December 8, 1912 – June 2, 1974) was an American football player and coach.
 He played college football at Cincinnati and professional football for the Detroit Lions and held coaching positions at Miami (OH), Indiana, and Xavier.

-Early years
+Early life

 A native of Cincinnati, Calvelli attended Hughes High School and then played college football as a tackle at the University of Cincinnati.
 While at the university, he also played varsity baseball and basketball.